TravelTechCode/LegoUseCase/README.md

 The Add-On SAP NetWeaver, add-on for event enablement (ASANWEE)

-🔧 ABAP to Publish Event to Event Mesh
+🔧 ABAP to Publish Event to Event Mesh<br>

 Use CL_HTTP_CLIENT to call Event Mesh REST API .

 ---